shizonic/dotfiles-46/README.md

 Old keyboards from back in the day were actually designed with control closer to the space bar.
 With this simple swap, one can press Left Control with one's left thumb; likewise Right Alt may be pressed with the right thumb-- ensuring proper ergonomics whilst using modifiers (goodbye "Emacs pinky!") and rendering modal editing unnecessary.

+On that note, a mechanical keyboard is a necessity and the best way to prevent RSI, not vim.
+We may be hackers, but first of all, we are typists.
+Click clack clack, rat a tat tat.
+I recommend cherry blues.

 - If Emacs loads in more than 1 second, it is bloated

 AND/OR poorly configured...